Regional Resilience & Recovery

 Pre-Disaster Planning

-• Establish overall approach to whole community recovery
+• Establish an overall approach to whole community recovery

 • Determine vulnerable assets and population areas